 Popcorn offers a snack solution that can help you avoid weight gain.
 Its high fiber content, in addition to its low-calorie count, contributes to this important health benefit.
 These properties of the snack can make people feel fuller than a less healthy, fattier snack would.

 Helps to reduce hypertension and heart disease issues

 Due to the presence of fiber in popcorn, it is said to be a good factor in decreasing the risk of cardiovascular disease as well as coronary heart disease.

-And when you make popcorn without so much salt and butter, it can help regulate blood pressure which would kick against hypertension of sort.
+When you make popcorn without so much salt and butter, it can help regulate blood pressure which would kick against hypertension of sort.

-Do Popcorn Expire?
+Does Popcorn Expire?